adnzaki/ss-paging/docs/builtin-components/intro.md

 - ### Integrated
   All SSPaging components are fully integrated, meaning you don’t need to worry about handling pagination logic.
 The components work together effortlessly out-of-the-box.

-- ### Unlimited Instances
-  SSPaging components can be used in multiple instances on the same page, as they rely on props to connect to the corresponding SSPaging instance.
-This means you can use the same components more than once, even with different instances.

 - ### Nearly Zero Configuration
   Pagination components are designed to work optimally with SSPaging, requiring very little configuration.
 They are ready to go as soon as you include them in your project.